Zak-Bahm/scaffolio/README.md

 When you have everything set up and you would like to deploy it, simply copy the contents of the `dist` folder onto your production webserver or to whichever service you would like to use such as s3.

 ## Sections
 These examples are all of the available sections and the format of their JSON files.
+This demo version can be viewed by checking out the `demo` branch.

 ### About
 ![About Desktop](./examples/about-desktop.png)